arvidn/libtorrent/docs/dht_extensions.rst

 ------------

 The only DHT messages that don't support IPv6 is the ``nodes`` reply.
-It encodes all the contacts as 6 bytes sequences packet together in sequence in string.
-The problem is that IPv6 endpoints cannot be encoded as 6 bytes, but 18 bytes.
+It encodes all the contacts as 6 bytes sequences packed together in sequence in string.
+The problem is that IPv6 endpoints cannot be encoded as 6 bytes, but needs 18 bytes.
 The extension libtorrent applies is to add another key, called ``nodes2`` which is encoded as a list of strings.
 Each string represents one contact and is encoded as 20 bytes node-id and then a variable length encoded IP address (6 bytes in IPv4 case and 18 bytes in IPv6 case).